Buchenwald concentration camp: Civilian tour

 After Patton toured the camp, he ordered the mayor of Weimar to bring 1,000 citizens to Buchenwald; these were to be predominantly men of military age from the middle and upper classes.
-The Germans had to walk a 25 km roundtrip under armed American guard and were shown the crematorium and other evidence of Nazi atrocities.
-The Americans wanted to ensure that the German people would take responsibility for Nazi crimes, instead of dismissing them as atrocity propaganda.
-Gen. Dwight Eisenhower also invited two groups of Americans to tour the camp in mid-April 1945; journalists and editors from some of the principal U.S. publications, and then a dozen members of the Congress from both the House and the Senate, led by Senate Majority Leader Alben W. Barkley.
+The Germans had to walk a 25 km roundtrip under American armed guard and were shown the crematorium and conditions within the camp.
+The tours were intended to ensure that the German people would take responsibility for atrocities perpetrated by the Nazis and prevent their dissmissal as atrocity propaganda.
+Dwight Eisenhower also invited two groups of Americans to tour the camp in mid-April 1945; journalists and editors from some of the principal U.S. publications, and then a dozen members of the Congress from both the House and the Senate, led by Senate Majority Leader Alben W. Barkley.

 War correspondent Osmar White reported that above the crematorium door was a verse beginning 'Worms shall not devour me, but flames consume this body.
 I always loved the heat and light...'.

 Soviet internment camp

 Between August 1945 and 1 March 1950, Buchenwald was the site of NKVD special camp Nr.
 2, where the Soviet secret police imprisoned former Nazis and anti-communist dissidents.
 According to Soviet records, 28,455 people were detained, 7,113 of whom died.
-After closing the camp, the authorities razed much of the site in order to cover up this last episode, mass graves and all.
+Upon its closure, Soviet authorities destroyed much of the site to prevent discovery of their use of the camp.